This topic describes how to view and manage apps and service instances with Apps Manager.

 To delete a service key:

-Under Service Key Credentials, click the x next to the service instance name.
+Go to Service Key Credentials, and click the x next to the service instance name.

-You can bind a new service instance to a route when creating the instance in the Marketplace, or you can manage route services for an existing service instance on the service instance page.
+You can bind a new service instance to a route when you create the instance in the Marketplace, or you can manage route services for an existing service instance on the service instance page.

 For more information about route services, see Route Services.